 Features executive interviews, corporate training video, case studies, How To features and documentary films that focus on all aspects of the global business environment.
 Subjects covered include globalization, operations & logistics, management, marketing, finance, strategy, entrepreneurship, macroeconomics, microeconomics, international business, negotiations, ethics, cross-cultural communication, and technology.

-February 2020 Featured Topic - Performance Management - Preparing for Performance Evaluations
+March 2020 Featured Content - Performance Management - Feedback

 Human resources professionals are entrusted, perhaps more than any other corporate designates, with the well-being of their organization's population.
 They bridge the gaps between the individual and the collective, the person and the purpose.
 The most successful and effective HR professionals see their careers as a calling, and their work, though driven by corporate goals, is graced by a sense of purpose, a profound generosity, and a love for what they do and the constituencies they serve.